 Compared to the original visions, the pipeline has been shortened, the requirements have been relaxed, and state support worth billions of kroner is being used.

+The focus will initially be on the part of the hydrogen pipeline that runs from Esbjerg to the German border.
+This postpones the original plan to build a 360-kilometer pipeline.
 This is because the most promising Danish hydrogen projects - according to the government - are located in Esbjerg.
-Lars Aagaard explains this by saying that it is important to build the foundation of a house before erecting the roof.
+Lars Aagaard explains that it is important to build the foundation of a house before erecting the roof.

 A hydrogen pipeline from Danish factories to German customers is a crucial prerequisite for Denmark to be able to build up production and export of green fuels.
+However, the development has been problematic, and in 2024 the government had to postpone the hydrogen pipeline, resulting in several related delays.

-This may be because the project will initially be smaller than before, and that the government will provide a billion-dollar guarantee for the establishment of the pipeline.
-It is a major change of course and a disappointment for the government that state aid will be used.
+This may be because the project will initially be smaller than before, and that the government will provide a billion as a guarantee for the establishment of the pipeline.
+It is a major change of course and a disappointment for the government that state aid will have to be used.
+The minister acknowledges that the schedule is tight.

 The hydrogen must be produced with renewable energy in order to create green fuels that can replace fossil fuels in aircraft and ships.

-There will be enough electricity to start with, according to the minister, who does not expect the price of electricity to increase.
+There will be enough electricity to start with, according to the minister, who does not expect the price of electricity to increase significantly despite the fact that the demand for electricity is increasing.
+The problems do not affect the climate goals in 2030.

 /ritzau/